RennurApps/AwareIM-resources/README.md

 # Aware IM Developer Resources
 > Aware IM is a rapid application development tool that lets you create powerful aesthetically appealing web applications quickly.
 Aware IM developer tools, tips, news and resources.

-### News
-> The creators of **Kendo UI**, Progress Software have been recognized by Gartner as a Leader in the 2017 Gartner Magic Quadrant for Mobile Application Development Platforms (MADP). **Kendo UI** is the HTML5/JS Framework that powers Aware IM created web and mobile apps. [**Read more**](https://www.progress.com/campaigns/progress-named-a-leader-in-gartner-magic-quadrant-2017)

   + [**Service & support**](https://rennurapps.freshservice.com/support/home) - Contact us for Aware IM installations and updates, Tomcat upgrades and config, SSL installation & config, Server system & Database optimisation, Java and other techincal server componet updates.
   + [**Changelog**](http://www.awareim.com/changelog/?C=M;O=D)